jianliu10/jianliu.github.io/_posts/2016-10-10-FX market data aggregator.md

 5. Ability to handle 10k messages per second.

-This document explains MDQ (Market Data Quotes) system architecture and design, including the following:
+This document explains MDQ (Market Data Quotes) system architecture and design that I proposed.
+It includes the following:

 1. The various components you will build.
 2. The integration of various components.